Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "That’s plenty, trust me.
 I know you don’t get it yet but you will."

-"I mean…you say that, but you’re the *Great Father.* Also you’re like four times my size."
+"I mean... you say that, but you’re the *Great Father.* Also you’re like four times my size."

 Michael had seen videos of Daar in action.
-The way he just blurred through a battlefield and plowed through everything in his path…it was hard to imagine much of anything hurting the Great Father, especially when he was wearing that incredible armor of his.
+The way he just blurred through a battlefield and plowed through everything in his path... it was hard to imagine much of anything hurting the Great Father, especially when he was wearing that incredible armor of his.

 "Yeah."
 Daar duck-nodded sagely.
 "But so what?
 Size ain’t everything."